mita07/my-resume/index.md

 `CSS 2/3`
 __Description__
-- Describes the presentation semantics (the look and formatting) of a document written in a markup language.
-Interactive designing with modern   look and feel to make any website or web apps more user-friendly and lookrative.
+- Interactive designing with modern look and feel to make any website more user-friendly and lookrative.
 Basic concept about Bootstrap and works with it.

 ### Graphics Design

-`Photoshop/Illustrator/PhotoImpact`
+``
 __Description__
 - Different types of logo, banner design with Photoshop, Illustrator & PhotoImpact depends on website design purpose.